-Younge Khachab Rinpoche**

 South Asia Summer Language Institute

-  SASLI is dedicated to training students, faculty member and professionals in the languages of South Asia.
+SASLI is dedicated to training students, faculty members and professionals in the languages of South Asia.

 Rangjung Yeshe Institute

 Rangjung Yeshe Institute's mission is to be a center of higher learning, working to the highest standards, to provide both traditional and modern Buddhist education through teaching, translation, publication, research and practice.

 The 2013 language programs offer a full immersion into Tibetan, Sanskrit and Nepali languages.
 The Buddhist Studies program provides a living exposure to Buddhist philosophy and a practical introduction to the richness of personal meditation training.
 All summer programs are fully accredited by Kathmandu University.